-Tipping isn’t as much of a custom in Athens as it is in the United States, but it is polite to tip for good service.
+Tipping isn’t as much of a custom in Athens as it is in the United States, but I always tip 15% for good service.
 Where it is most common is cafes and restaurants.
 Otherwise, tipping isn’t required!

 A traditional greeting in Greece is two kisses on the cheek.
 Shaking hands is also customary in Athens.
 Most Greek people and Athenians are pretty friendly, so don’t be afraid to ask for help if necessary.

 Haggling is more common in Athens than in other Greek islands, especially at flea markets and souvenir shops.
 Don’t push too hard just for a bargain; be considerate of shop owners.